yuantn/MI-AOD/README.md

 cp -v epoch_based_runner.py ~/anaconda3/envs/mial/lib/python3.7/site-packages/mmcv/runner/
 ```

+After that, if you have modified anything in the mmcv package (including but not limited to: updating/re-installing Python, PyTorch, mmdetection, mmcv, mmcv-full, conda environment), you are supposed to copy the “epoch_base_runner.py” provided in this repository to the mmcv directory again. ([Issue #3](../../issues/3))

 ## Datasets Preparation

 Please download VOC2007 datasets ( *trainval* + *test* ) and VOC2012 datasets ( *trainval* ) from: